hey-network/mainchain/readme.md

 - The **Gateway**, which allows users to redeem Hey tokens when providing the rightly signed message (see full architecture).
 This is a stripped-down version of Loom Network's `Transfer Gateway` [implementation](https://github.com/loomnetwork/transfer-gateway-example/blob/master/truffle-ethereum/contracts/Gateway.sol) to keep only ERC20 withdrawal capabilities.

 Besides, two smart contracts are dedicated to the Token Generation Event (TGE):
 - The **VestingTrustee**, which locks tokens from early pre-sale contributors as well as from Hey's team.
-This is heavily inspired by SirinLab's `VestingTrustee`. [contract](https://github.com/sirin-labs/crowdsale-smart-contract/blob/master/contracts/SirinVestingTrustee.sol).
+This is heavily inspired by SirinLab's `VestingTrustee` [contract](https://github.com/sirin-labs/crowdsale-smart-contract/blob/master/contracts/SirinVestingTrustee.sol).
 - The **HeyCrowdsale** (TGE-specific contract), implementing the `TimedCrowdsale`, `FinalizableCrowdsale`, and `Pausable` behaviours.
 This is mostly an extension of OpenZeppelin's default `Crowdsale` [contract](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/crowdsale/Crowdsale.sol) with limited customisation.

 If you are looking for the social network-related features (e.g., Karma management), please checkout the **sidechain** repository.